-target The path to the symbolic link target.
+- target The path to the symbolic link target.
 If not an absolute, this will be relative to the symlink location at access time.
-Guest path style.

-type The symbolic link type (mainly for Windows).
+Guest path style. - type The symbolic link type (mainly for Windows).
 See SymlinkType for more information.

 Creates a symbolic link in the guest.
+If this method fails, the following error codes may be reported:

-5.67.34 symlinkExists
+5.73.39 symlinkExists